Programme

 Prof. Rocky S. TUAN, Vice–Chancellor & President, The Chinese University of Hong Kong (Hong Kong, China) Speakers

-- Prof. YANG Bin, Vice President, Tsinghua University (China)
+- Prof. Bin YANG, Vice-President, Tsinghua University (China)

-- Prof. Dawn FRESHWATER, Vice–Chancellor, The University of Auckland (New Zealand)
+- Prof. Dawn FRESHWATER, Vice-Chancellor and President, University of Auckland (New Zealand)

-- Prof. LING San, Deputy President and Provost, Nanyang Technological University (Singapore)
+- Prof. San LING, Deputy President and Provost, Nanyang Technological University (Singapore)

 - Dr. Jun WANG, Assistant Provost, University of California, Riverside (U.S.)